-The three mile trail is open to the public during daylight hours.
+The three mile trail is open to the public year-round during daylight hours.
 Please note dogs are not permitted on the trails.

 Located on Suffolk County parkland, these woodland trails are maintained in partnership by Preservation Long Island and the Seatuck Environmental Association to encourage an appreciation for a place that is rich in both natural and cultural heritage.

 On-Site Education: Learn about our on-site programs at Sherwood-Jayne Farm for school groups that meet New York State English Language Arts Standard 1 and Social Studies Standard 1 requirements.
 Pre and post-visit materials are included.